 - To be treated fairly with consideration and respect and to be given appreciation and encouragement of your work;

-- To have the opportunity to share ideas, thoughts, and suggestions openly and honestly with management;
+- To have the opportunity to share ideas, thoughts, and suggestions openly and honestly;

-- To participate in orientations and on-the-job training to gain knowledge of PCAS programs, services, and the care and welfare of animals.
+- To participate in orientation and trainings to gain knowledge of PCAS programs, services, and the care and welfare of animals.